 Last month, EPRA also announced new price cuts of Ksh 2 per litre for Diesel and Kerosine while petrol dropped by Ksh7.23 per litre.
 Compared to the latest prices in April, this indicates a more than 50 per cent drop.
 Chances are the may price may significantly drop further as well.

-The price drop is quite significant and especially during this COVID-19 pandemic period.
+The price drop is quite significant and especially during this period.
 It is a huge reprieve to motorists.
 Especially public transport who are required by the government to carry almost 60 per cent of the standard capacity.